 - Public Defenders for help with expungement and sealing of eligible arrests, if you were represented by them in your criminal case.
 Call 215-568-3190 or visit at 1441 Sansom Street. - Community Legal Services for help with expungement and housing application denials.
 Call 215-981-3700 or visit 1424 Chestnut Street. - Philadelphia Commission on Human Relations if you feel you are being discriminated against in your housing applications.
 Call 215-686-4670, email pchr@phila.gov, or visit 601 Walnut Street. - Fair Housing Rights Center if you feel you are being discriminated against in your housing applications.
 Call 215-625-0700 or visit 444 North 3rd St #110. - Philadelphia Lawyers for Social Equity for help with expungements or applying for a pardon.
 Call 267-519-5323 or email info@plsephilly.org.

-Note: Even if you are given a housing voucher, many private landlords conduct their own criminal background checks with different screening criteria.
-For more information, see Regional Housing Legal Services and Philadelphia Reentry Coalition's resource, "Private and affordable housing: what can I do if I'm rejected because of a criminal record in Philadelphia?") or Housing Equality Center's Renter Guide for Pennsylvania may be useful.
+Note: Even if you are given a voucher, many private landlords conduct their own criminal background checks with different screening criteria.
+For more information, Housing Equality Center's Renter Guide for Pennsylvania may be helpful.